ngjunsiang/laymansguide-src/issue009/issue009.md

 This means that when I enter the full URL in the address bar, my client takes the full URL, notes that I want to use the HTTPS method (future issue!) to request the data from hypothes.is, and then sends the request (which is actually the `api/search?user=kureshii` bit).
 The full URL is not just one long string, but multiple bits containing information for the client and server.

-The third line, `Accept */*`, is the client’s way of saying “I understand anything you tell me, just go ahead”.
+The third line, `Accept */*`, is the client’s way of saying “send me anything”.
+If you are using image-browsing software, for example, it might send an HTTP header requesting only images.

 The last line is the interesting one.